Pedda1712/ASKF/README.md

 cp ASKF/examples/*.py .
 python <...>.py
 ```
 genosolver can also be installed from the python package index, but installation from source is recommended for GPU support.
+GPU support further requires an NVidia Cuda installation and the cupy package to be manually installed.

 References
 ==========